NOTE: There Are 2 Public Notice Listed Below

 OBJECTIONS TO RELEASE OF FUNDS

 HUD will accept objections to its release of funds and the City of Columbus’ certification for a period of fifteen (15) days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of the City of Columbus; (b) the City of Columbus has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; (c) the grant recipient or other participants in the development process have committed funds, incurred costs, or undertaken activities not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
-Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58, Sec.
-58.76) and shall be addressed to the HUD Columbus Field Office at email address: CPDColumbusRROF@hud.gov.
-Potential objections should contact HUD to verify the actual last day of the objection period.
+Objections must be prepared and submitted via email in accordance with the required procedures (24 CFR Part 58, Sec.
+58.76) and shall be addressed to the HUD Columbus Field Office at email address CPDColumbusRROF@hud.gov with the subject line being “Project Name and ER Objection.”
+Potential objectors should contact HUD Columbus Field Office to verify the actual last day of the objection period.

 Christopher S. Long, Director